ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 {% asset_img processes-linux.png %}

 We can also simulate this process in a terminal ourselves using the `strace()` command.
+Please note this command is only available on Linux.
+The equivalent command on Mac is the `dtruss` command, but it does not work exactly the same.

 ```bash
 strace ls